tjamali/genomics-analysis-suite/README.md

 ## Citation and Contact

 If you make use of these tools in your research, please cite the relevant subproject(s).
-For further details or questions, consult the maintainers listed in each subproject’s README.